Durham Academy (North Carolina)

-Durham Academy is an independent, coeducational, day school in Durham, North Carolina, whose 1,247 students range from pre-kindergarten to grade 12.
+Durham Academy is an independent, coeducational, day school in Durham, North Carolina, in the United States, whose 1,247 students range from pre-kindergarten to grade 12.

 The school has four divisions, each with its own director: Preschool (Pre-kindergarten/Kindergarten), Lower School (grades 1-4), Middle School (grades 5-8) and Upper School (grades 9-12).
 These are arrayed on three campuses that comprise 84 acres; the Preschool, Lower School and Upper School are situated on Ridge Road, and the Middle School is on Academy Road.

 Durham Academy's statistics claim 52% of students identify as people of color.

 In 2023-24, Durham Academy awarded more than $4.5 million in financial aid; the average award was $18,516.
 About 18% students receive some level of financial aid.

 History

 Durham Academy was founded in 1933 as the Calvert Method School by George Watts Hill and his wife Ann McCullough Hill.
 The couple established the school as a private, independent school to educate their children.
 The school's teaching philosophy (and its name) was based on the Calvert School in Baltimore, which Mrs. Hill attended as a child.
 The Calvert Method School's first home was in the original home of Hill's grandfather, George Washington Watts, who had moved into the larger Harwood Hall.
 The school was later run in Durham's Forest Hills neighborhood, with the neighborhood's clubhouse serving as a classroom for seven students and one teacher.

 In August 2002, Durham Academy's Preschool and Lower School moved to 17.01 acres on the Ridge Road campus.
 The building that was just opened has been recognized by the Chicago Athenaeum: Museum of Architecture and Design for its style.

 Durham Academy received widespread press on February 12, 2014, after school administrators used rap music in a video announcing that the school would be closed due to snow.

 In 2015, Durham Academy's auditioned a cappella group, XIV Hours, released a video entitled "Lost in the Game" that discussed the sexual nature of many popular song lyrics.
 The video quickly became popular and was covered in several major news sites, including MTV and the Huffington Post.
 The music video was also nominated for Best High School Video in the 2016 CASA A Capella Video awards.